ryan-graef/hs/README.md

 # hs
 A multiplayer game using websockets and node.js

-You'll need to install node-socket in the server directory to run this.
+NPM install should install the required dependencies.

+Run app.js to run the server.